 Lack of oxygen to kidney tissues from problems such as

-- Exposure to toxic materials such as antibiotics, x-ray dyes, or anesthetics
+- Exposure to toxic materials such as antibiotics, IV contrast material used for imaging, or anesthetics

 - Blood transfusion

 - Liver disease or damage